Contents

 - ODEs with differential coefficients: first series

-- OD Es and coefficients of variation: quadratic and homogeneous
+- OD The coefficients of variation are quadratic and homogeneous.

 - Frobenius method for simple coefficients